edumentab/rakudo-and-nqp-internals-course/README.md

 # Rakudo and NQP Internals Workshop

+## What's in here?

+This repository contains course material for a workshop on Rakudo and NQP internals.
+In here you'll find:

+* The original source (build instructions below)
+* Pre-built PDFs, for your convenience, in the `output` directory

 ## Abstract

 This intensive 2-day workshop takes a deep dive into many areas of the Rakudo